 Well!
 Playing around with a 3D camera in after effects will surely inspire you to think like a cinematographer.
 Thus, it is vital for you to understand its orientation and camera usage to give the best shot.
 The number of tools and powerful setting features such as create and customize virtual lights, change of workplace from 2D to 3D, etc., are not easy to use in action.

-To make this task effortless, I have shared the steps by following which you can use the camera in after effects without any hurdle.
+To make this task effortless, I have shared the steps for how to use camera in After Effects without any hurdle.

 Steps to use Camera in After Effects